vivaria/edisonrul.ing/docs/source/cards/s/steamroid.md

 ### Card Rulings

-●The effect of “Steamroid” is a Continuous Effect that can't be chained to.
+*   The effect of “Steamroid” is a Continuous Effect that can't be chained to.